-Trump overshadows young migrants' emotional trip to Mexico
+Trump Overshadows Young Migrants' Emotional Trip to Mexico

-Tamara Alcala Dominguez sobbed, barely able to speak, as she buried her face in the sweater of the woman who cared for her when she was a toddler.
-"My little girl, I hugged you so much," Petra Bello Suarez told her now 23-year-old granddaughter, tears dampening her own creased cheeks.
+MOLCAXAC, Mexico- Tamara Alcala Dominguez sobbed, barely able to speak, as she buried her face in the sweater of the woman who cared for her when she was a toddler.
+"My little girl, I hugged you so much," Petra Bello Suarez tearfully told her now 23-year-old granddaughter.

 Comments